pengkobe/ionic-chat/README.md

 you may click [build notes](server/README.md) for more information.

 1. node with express
-2. mongodb with mongoloose
+2. mongodb with mongoose
-3. rongyuncloud
+3. rongyun cloud cordova plugin
 4. turn/stun server
 5. socket.io